 The only technology of choice that Sherlock Holmes possessed was a well-crafted magnifying glass to assist in his examining a scene of crime.
 He patiently looked for clues.
 Conan Doyle's Sherlock Holmes was accustomed to explain his deduction in a very courteous and unhurried pace.
 But in the TV series Sherlock's deduction is much paced, and jaw-dropping, in tune with this age of technology.

-the television episode ‘,(a crude imitation of ‘A scandal in Bohemia;) the first thing that one notices is a cell phone.
+In the television episode ‘A Scandal in Belgravia’,(a crude imitation of ‘A scandal in Bohemia;) the first thing that one notices is a cell phone.

 Irene Adler carries on her communication with Sherlock, who has an iPhone, via text messages.
 Sherlock himself is trying to hack into a cell phone for digitally stored, password protected pictures.
 He is also on Twitter!